justusip/termimon/README.md

 make
 ```

-4. Start the game
+4. Locate the built binary and start the game

 ```
-./pokemon
+./termimon
 ```

 ## Controls